 1) Connect the connector under test to measurement equipment as shown in annex D.2.1 for BS type 1-C and in annex D.4.1 for BS type 1-H.

-2) Set the BS to transmit a signal according to clause 4.9.2, for BS type 1-C set the antenna connector to the manufacturers declared rated carrier output power (Prated,c,AC or Prated,c,TABC, D.21).
+2) For FDD operation, set the BS to transmit a signal using the applicable test configuration and corresponding power setting specified in clauses 4.7 and 4.8 using the corresponding test models or set of physical channels in clause 4.9.2, for BS type 1-C set the antenna connector to the manufacturers declared rated carrier output power (Prated,c,AC or Prated,c,TABC, D.21).

 3) Start the signal generator for the wanted signal to transmit the Fixed Reference Channels for reference sensitivity according to annex A.1, as well as annex A.14 of TS 36.141 [24] for a BS declared to be capable of NB-IoT operation in NR in-band (D.41).